 We understand PFAS are a concern for all communities, including here in Tampa Bay, and we want to help residents understand the facts about PFAS and how it affects Tampa Bay Water.

-Per- and polyfluoroalkyl substances (PFAS) are man-made compounds that, since the 1940s, have been widely used in the manufacturing of carpets, clothing, fabrics for furniture, paper packaging for food, and other materials including Teflon™-coated products.
-They are also used in firefighting foam and industrial processes.
+PFAS are man-made compounds that have been widely used in the manufacturing of clothing, sealants and stains, furniture fabrics, Teflon™-coated products, food packaging, and other materials since the 1940s.
+They are also used in firefighting foam, carpet manufacturing and other industrial processes.
 EPA is focused on a small number of these compounds that may have health effects at very low concentrations, two of which are perfluorooctanoic acid (PFOA) and perfluorooctane sulfonate (PFOS).

-PFAS are not currently regulated by the federal or Florida government in drinking water; however, EPA set updated interim Health Advisory Levels for PFOA and PFOS.
-EPA’s updated interim health advisory level for perfluorooctanoic acid (PFOA) is 0.004 parts per trillion (ppt).
-EPA’s updated interim Health Advisory Level for perfluorooctane sulfonate (PFOS) is 0.02 ppt.
+In 2022, EPA set updated interim Health Advisory Levels for PFOA and PFOS.
+EPA’s updated interim Health Advisory Level for PFOA is 0.004 ppt.
+EPA’s updated interim Health Advisory Level for PFOS is 0.02 ppt.

 PFAS do not originate in drinking water supplies, and Tampa Bay Water’s raw drinking water sources are not located near industrial and manufacturing facilities known to produce PFAS materials.
-Tampa Bay Water is participating in EPA’s study of PFAS and will test Tampa Bay regional drinking water under the fifth Unregulated Contaminant Monitoring Rule (UCMR 5) in 2023.
-This test will use EPA’s approved analytical methods that can detect PFAS in drinking water supplies at lower levels than the previous study conducted in 2013, at which time no PFAS were found in regional drinking water supplies.
+Tampa Bay Water is participating in EPA’s UCMR 5 study and will test the regional treated drinking water in 2023.
+This study will use EPA’s approved analytical methods that can detect PFAS in drinking water supplies at lower levels than the previous study conducted in 2013, at which time no PFAS were found in regional drinking water supplies.

 EPA continually studies unregulated contaminants, such as PFAS, to determine if there is new scientific data to support adding them to the list of regulated contaminants in drinking water.
 These studies are done through EPA’s Unregulated Contaminant Monitoring Rule process.

 There are currently no federal regulations that establish maximum contaminant levels for PFAS under the Safe Drinking Water Act.
 EPA developed a PFAS Strategic Roadmap in October 2021 to address the health risks and is in the process of setting maximum contaminant levels for PFAS within the scientifically rigorous framework of the Safe Drinking Water Act.
-A proposal is expected in fall 2022.

 Maximum Contaminant Levels are regulated and enforceable, and is a standard established by EPA under the Safe Drinking Water Act.
 It represents an acceptable level of a chemical under specified conditions that ensures the safety of a public drinking water supply.